 Try this: Surgical steel tweezers

-Microplane is the most respected brand of grater—so sharp and well-crafted that they often never need to be replaced.
+Microplane is a highly respected brand of grater—so sharp and well-crafted that they rarely need replacing.
 Jenkins uses one for nutmeg, cinnamon, cardamom pods and the like.
 Not matter what brand you go with, “it should make very fine, almost powderlike gratings more for aromatic qualities so as not to interfere with the texture of the drink,” he says.

 Try this: Microplane grater